3 days & 2 nights

 The lush forest cover of Udawatta Kele Sanctuary behind Sri Dalada Maligawa in Kandy has a long history dating back to many centuries.
 It was declared Tahansikele or forbidden forest by the Sinhala kings who ascended the throne when Kandy became the capital city.

-The forest remained impenetrable for over many centuries where wild boar, monkey, hare, squirrel scaly anteater, porcupine, and reptiles, monitor lizard, tortoise and varieties of birds, worms and insects live in perfect harmony with nature.
+The forest remained impenetrable for many centuries, where wild boar, monkey, hare, squirrel scaly anteater, porcupine, reptiles, monitor lizard, tortoise, and varieties of birds, worms, and insects live in perfect harmony with nature.

 The pond in the heart of the jungle was the place where queens in the past bathed and used as their pleasure garden.
-At times of war, kings always used the forest for their defense against attacks and very often they escaped through the heavy foliage to a safer place.
+In times of war, kings always used the forest for their defense against attacks, and very often they escaped through the heavy foliage to a safer place.

 EMBEKKA DEVALAYA

 The temple consists of three main areas.
-The first is the Sanctum of Garagha which is the inner sanctum where the statues of the god is located.
-Next is the Dance Hall or Digge which is representative of the king’s consort Henakanda Bandara, and where dancing events were held in the times of the kings.
-The final section is the Drummers’ Hall, representing the drummer Rangama and where musical events were once held.
+The first is the Sanctum of Garagha, which is the inner sanctum where the statues of the god are located.
+Next is the Dance Hall or Digg,e which is representative of the king’s consort Henakanda Bandara, and where dancing events were held in the times of the kings.
+The final section is the Drummers’ Hall, representing the drummer Rangama, and where musical events were once held.

 AMBULUWAWA TOWER

 Ever heard of Ambuluwawa Tower?
-If you’re in Sri Lanka for a day tour or a round tour Ambuluwawa Tower is one of the must see sites in Sri Lanka.
+If you’re in Sri Lanka for a day tour or a round tour, Ambuluwawa Tower is one of the must-see sites in Sri Lanka.
 You can get to Ambuluwawa Tower from Kandy or Gampola.
-Little knowledge about this site are, it is 3567 meters above from the sea level and there are 200 plants which belongs to 80 species.
-We know the climb to the top is a bit tough but then again you know hardest climbs always gives the best views.
-Some of the best views you can admire from this tower is, from
+Little knowledge about this site is, it is 3567 meters above the sea level and there are 200 plants which belong to 80 species.
+We know the climb to the top is a bit tough, but then agai,n you know the hardest climbs always give the best views.
+Some of the best views you can admire from this tower is from

 South –Sri Pada or Adams Peak